juju4/ansible-tailon/README.md

 This role will install [Tailon](https://github.com/gvalkov/tailon), a web tail utility in Go.

 Be aware that this program maintenance state is uncertain.
+A notable updated was done in Oct 2024 after about 6 years of inactivity.
 Systemd is used to harden settings (restrict syscalls, namespaces, IP acl, cgroups limits) and avoid running unwanted commands like.
 ```
 tailon[33674]: 2020/01/01 19:54:33 Running command: [grep --text --line-buffered --color=never -e $(whoami)]